pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 ---
 title:  Security FAQs
-summary: Learn about the most frequently asked security questions (FAQs) relating to TiDB Cloud.
+summary: Learn about the most frequently asked questions (FAQs) relating to TiDB Cloud security.
 ---

 #  Security FAQs

 <!-- markdownlint-disable MD026 -->

-This document lists the most frequently asked security questions about TiDB Cloud.
+This document lists the most frequently asked questions about TiDB Cloud security.

 ## How does TiDB Cloud classify customer data？

-Customer data is that customer app sends to the TiDB cluster for analysis, processing, storage by TiDB Cloud in connection with the customer's account.
-TiDB Cloud defines customer data as follows:
+Customer data is the data sent from customer applications to TiDB Cloud clusters for analysis, processing, and storage with customers' accounts.
+TiDB Cloud classifies customer data as follows:

 - Business data (including consumer data and table data)
 - Database files (including database backups and snapshots)
 - Logs (including SQL logs and )
-- Consumer personally identifiable information (PII) （including consumer personally identifiable information，but don't include relevant PII information when customers register and login to TiDB Cloud）
+- Consumer personally identifiable information (PII) (not including information used to register and log into TiDB Cloud）

-For example, customer data includes data that a customer or their consumers store in TiKV or TiFlash, which are located in Amazon S3 buckets or EBS of AWS.
+Customer data includes data that a customer or their consumers store in TiKV or TiFlash, which are located in Amazon S3 buckets or EBS of AWS.

-Customer data does not include TiDB Cloud operational, diagnosis, and metadata as follows:
+Customer data does not include TiDB Cloud operational, diagnosis, and metadata:

-- Operational data includes TiDB Cloud control plane logs, runtime metrics, usage policies, and service ticket-related information
+- Operational data: TiDB Cloud control plane logs, runtime metrics, usage policies, and service ticket-related information
-- Diagnosis data includes TiDB cluster logs (including logs, error logs, and slow query logs), metrics (including usage and runtime metrics), configuration (including TiDB cluster configuration items, node IPs, and values), monitoring, and alert-related information.
+- Diagnosis data: TiDB cluster logs (including logs, error logs, and slow query logs), metrics (including usage and runtime metrics), configuration (including TiDB cluster configuration items, node IPs, and values), monitoring, and alert-related information.
-- Metadata includes TiDB Cloud account registration information (including email, company name, phone number, and IP address), permissions, endpoint services, devices, versions, and tag-related information.
+- Metadata: TiDB Cloud account registration information (including email, company name, phone number, and IP address), permissions, endpoint services, devices, versions, and tag-related information.

 For more information about TiDB Cloud operational data, see [TiDB Cloud Privacy Policy](https://www.pingcap.com/privacy-policy/) and [TiDB Cloud Data Processing Agreement](https://www.pingcap.com/legal/data-processing-agreement-for-tidb-cloud-services/).